denten/denten.github.io/_posts/2015-07-29-reddit-community.md

 to do with the now banned subreddit [/r/fatpeoplehate](https://web.archive.org/web/20150729153807/https://www.reddit.com/r/fatpeoplehate) or [/r/Gunsforsale](https://www.reddit.com/r/gunsforsale/) (still around).
-These communities do not share the same value system.
-And they are subsequently governed by very different rules for proper comportment.
+These communities do not share the same values.
+And they subsequently create very different environments for conversation.
 Reddit administrators (who work for the company) understand this difference very well.
 Pay attention to the [language of this official post](https://www.reddit.com/r/announcements/comments/39bpam/removing_harassing_subreddits/), announcing the site-wide ban of several controversial subreddits (emphasis mine): "We will ban subreddits that allow their *communities* to use the subreddit as a *platform* to harass individuals when moderators don't take action.
 We’re banning *behavior*, not ideas."
-Some finer points can be found in the statement, but the distinction between people, platforms, and practices is clear.
+Some finer points aside, note the distinction between people, platforms, and practices.
 At least in this instance, Reddit Inc. does not refer to itself as a community.

 The [recent events at Reddit](https://hbr.org/2015/07/how-reddit-the-business-lost-touch-with-reddit-the-culture)